Adaptive Group Testing on Networks with Community Structure: The Stochastic Block Model: Algorithms

 \subsection{Binary Splitting Algorithm}

-Most adaptive group testing algorithms are based on the idea of recursively splitting the population until all infected members are found.
-The most standard one is \textit{binary splitting}, which finds a single infected member at a time by repeatedly halving the population.
-This algorithm identifies all infected members using $ \alpha\log_2 n + O(\alpha)$ adaptive tests (see \cite{baldassini2013capacity}, \cite[p.24]{du2000combinatorial}, or \cite[Theorem~1.2]{aldridge2019group}), where $\alpha$ is the number of infected members.
-It works even when $\alpha$ is unknown, and is most effective in the sparse regime, $\alpha = \Theta(n^\beta)$, where $\beta \in [0,1)$.
-We treat binary splitting as our baseline in this paper, and we will utilize the following performance guarantee\footnote{It is well-known that Lemma~\ref{lem:binary_split} can be improved via Hwang's generalized binary splitting approach \cite{hwang1972method}.
-However, this method requires the number of infected individuals to be known \emph{a priori}.
-As we do not make such assumptions, we restrict our attention to the standard binary splitting algorithm. }:
+Most adaptive group testing algorithms are based on the idea, first introduced by Sobel and Groll \cite{sobel1959group}, of recursively splitting the population until all infected members are found.
+The most fundamental adaptive procedure is \textit{binary splitting}, which finds a single infected member at a time by repeatedly halving the population.
+It works even when the number of infected members $d$ is unknown \cite{sobel1966binomial}, and is most effective in the sparse regime, $d = \Theta(n^\beta)$, where $\beta \in [0,1)$.
+We make extensive use of the following performance guarantee throughout this paper:\footnote{ It is well-known that Lemma~\ref{lem:binary_split} can be improved via Hwang's \emph{generalized binary splitting} algorithm \cite{hwang1972method} or Allemann's \emph{split and overlap} algorithm \cite{allemann2013efficient}.
+However, in contrast to binary splitting, these methods require the number of infected individuals (or an upper bound on this quantity) to be known \emph{a priori}. }